-John Candelaria pitched the Pirates’ first no-hitter in Pittsburgh in nearly seven decades, frustrating the Los Angeles Dodgers with fastballs and curves and retiring the final 19 batters he faced in a 2-0 victory on “Candy Night” at Three Rivers Stadium.
+John Candelaria, pitching in his second major-league season in 1976, recorded the Pirates’ first no-hitter in Pittsburgh in nearly seven decades, frustrating the Los Angeles Dodgers with fastballs and curves and retiring the final 19 batters he faced in a 2-0 victory on “Candy Night” at Three Rivers Stadium on August 9.

 In September 1907, Pittsburgh’s Nick Maddox no-hit the Brooklyn Superbas1 at Exposition Park.2 The Pirates moved to Forbes Field two seasons later and remained until June 1970.
 Over that span, through 4,728 games, no pitcher, home or visitor, threw a no-hitter at Forbes Field.3 In August 1971, thirteen months after the Pirates relocated to Three Rivers Stadium, Cardinals Hall of Famer Bob Gibson recorded the first no-hitter in Pittsburgh since Maddox’s gem.4